Linear Model and Extensions

 The equivalence of the $t$-statistics from the OLS fit of $y$ on x and that of $x$ on $y$ demonstrates that based on OLS, the data do not contain any information about the direction of the relationship between $x$ and $y$.

 \paragraph{An application}

 The \ri{R} package \ri{sampleSelection} \citep{toomet2008sample} describes the dataset \ri{RandHIE} as follows: ``The RAND Health Insurance Experiment was a comprehensive study of health care cost, utilization and outcome in the United States.
 It is the only randomized study of health insurance, and the only study which can give definitive evidence as to the causal effects of different health insurance plans.''
 You can find more detailed information about other variables in this package.
 The main outcome of interest \ri{lnmeddol} means the log of medical expenses.
-Use linear regression to investigate the relationship between the outcome and various important covariates.